-In the coming months, I’ll be taking a deep dive into some of the forensic artifacts I see in my investigations that I find the most useful, the most interesting, or both.
+In the coming months, I’ll be taking a deep dive into some of the forensic artifacts I see in my information security investigations that I find the most useful, the most interesting, or both.
 Here are just a few of the artifacts I’ll be covering in this blog series:

 - Smartphone User Dictionaries

 - Smartphone Context Log-0 (Samsung)